 Introduction & Market Context

-The Evolution of Marketing Automation in the UK
+How Marketing Automation Evolved in the UK

 Market Size and Economic Impact